Oscar Gonzalez Player Props: Guardians vs. Mariners

 - The Mariners pitching staff ranked 12th in the league last season with a collective 8.7 strikeouts per nine innings.

-- Mariners pitchers combined to give up 186 total home runs last year (1.1 per game).
-That ranked 24th in baseball.
+- Mariners pitchers combined to surrender 186 total home runs at a clip of 1.1 per game (24th in baseball).

-- Ray will take the mound to start for the Mariners, his first this season.
+- Gilbert will make his first start of the season for the Mariners.

-- The 31-year-old lefty last appeared Saturday, Oct.
-15 against the Houston Astros, when he came on in relief and went scoreless two-thirds of an inning.
+- In his last appearance on Tuesday, Oct.
+11, the 25-year-old right-hander, started and went 5 1/3 innings against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.